 Along Rruga Azem Hajdari, the main road that winds through town, you’ll find a small shop that sells local goods and handmade souvenirs.
 If you’re into high-quality tea and locally-produced honey, you can find both there.

-One of the prominent landmarks in the Valbona area is the Valbonë River, known locally as Lumi i Valbones.
+One of the prominent landmarks in the Valbona area is the Valbonë or Valbona river, known locally as Lumi i Valbones.
 It snakes along just west of town, quite calm during the summer but becoming increasingly swollen and agitated as autumn and winter approach.

 The river is gorgeous.
 Along Rruga Azem Hajdari, you’ll find a narrow footbridge that spans the river just north of town.
 I visited Valbona in October, so the wood-and-metal bridge made for a perfect perch above the rapids rushing between the craggy gray rocks below.